 Coating farm buildings in the damp Cornish climate

-Around Truro the farming is mostly dairy and livestock, and the climate is the defining feature: mild, wet, and exposed to wind-driven rain and salt air off the Atlantic.
-That combination is hard on roofs.
-Moss and algae take hold on shaded slopes, organic growth holds moisture against the sheet, and the constant damp keeps corrosion ticking along even in a mild winter.
-The building stock is the usual Cornish mix of stock housing, milking buildings and general sheds, much of it profiled steel with patches of older fibre cement.
+Around Truro, the farming is mostly dairy and livestock.
+The climate defines everything here: mild, wet, and exposed to wind-driven rain and salt air off the Atlantic.
+That combination is brutal on roofs.
+Moss and algae take hold on shaded slopes, the organic growth holds moisture against the sheet, and the constant damp keeps corrosion ticking along even in a mild winter.
+The building stock is the usual Cornish mix of stock housing, milking buildings, and general sheds, much of it profiled steel with patches of older fibre cement.

-Coating work near Truro is as much about managing moisture and growth as it is about the coating itself, which is why we treat the cleaning and preparation stage as seriously as the application.
-A roof that looks merely dirty from the yard can be carrying a surprising weight of moss once you are up on it, and that growth has often been holding damp against the same patch of sheet for years.
+Our agricultural building coatings work near Truro is as much about managing moisture and growth as it is about the coating itself.
+That’s why we treat the cleaning and preparation stage as seriously as the application.
+A roof that looks merely dirty from the yard can be carrying a surprising weight of moss once you are up on it.
+That growth has often been holding damp against the same patch of sheet for years.

 Preparation matters more in the wet

-A coating is only as good as what it bonds to, and in the Cornish damp that surface is often hidden under moss, algae and years of biological growth.
+A coating is only as good as what it bonds to.
+In the Cornish damp, that surface is often hidden under moss, algae, and years of biological growth.
 Skipping the clean-down to save time is a false economy here, because the new system will simply lift.
 We strip the growth back, treat the surface, and only then assess whether the sheet is sound enough to coat.
 It is at that point, with the roof actually clean, that you find out what condition it is genuinely in rather than what it looked like under the green.

 Timing matters too.
-The dairy calendar around Truro means the best window for working on housing roofs is when stock are out at grass, and the application itself needs a genuinely dry, settled spell, which the maritime climate does not hand out freely.
+The dairy calendar around Truro means the best window for working on housing roofs is when stock are out at grass.
+The application itself needs a genuinely dry, settled spell, which the maritime climate does not hand out freely.
 We plan around that scarcity rather than against it, surveying ahead so the work is ready to go when the weather finally cooperates.

 An honest three-way sort

-Every roof we survey falls into one of three outcomes, and we are clear about which from the start rather than coating everything by default.
-Getting that call right is the whole point of the survey, because a coating put onto the wrong roof is money spent twice.
+Every roof we survey falls into one of three outcomes.
+We are clear about which from the start, rather than coating everything by default.
+Getting that call right is the whole point of the survey.
+A coating put onto the wrong roof is money spent twice.
 The list below is what we are weighing up.

 - Coat: a sound sheet, properly cleaned of moss and algae, that will hold a new system